FAIRplus/the-fair-cookbook/content/recipes/help/how-to-create-recipe-with-git.md

 ```
 to update pip, issue `pip install pip --upgrade'
 ```
-		**Huzza!** You are now reading te test if your recipe can be built in the jupyter-book.
+		**Huzza!** You are now reading to test if your recipe can be built in the jupyter-book.
 To just do this, you need to run the following command from the root of the github branch.